sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 unusual stopping
 unexpected movement
 unusual route behaviour
-But do not assume every one of these belongs in your final prototype.
+However, not every item necessarily belongs in the final prototype.

-11. What does LiDAR mean?
+## 11. LiDAR Definition
-You specifically asked about this.
+LiDAR is defined as follows.
 LiDAR = Light Detection and Ranging.
-Think of it as a sensor that uses laser/light pulses to measure distances.
-Imagine throwing thousands of tiny invisible measuring tapes around the vehicle.
+It is a sensor that uses laser/light pulses to measure distances.
+Conceptually, it is equivalent to distributing thousands of tiny invisible measuring tapes around the vehicle.

                 •
            •         •